-When the Arizona district court dismissed the Waln’s complaint in March 2021, Native American students in the state were also submitting requests to school boards for regalia accommodations at their graduation ceremonies.
-Facing growing community pressure on this issue, Arizona Governor Doug Ducey signed HB2706 into law on April 20, making it illegal for Arizona public and charter schools to prevent Native American students from wearing regalia, such as eagle feathers and plumes, at graduation ceremonies.
+Meanwhile, Native American students in the state were also submitting requests to school boards for regalia accommodations at their graduation ceremonies.
+Facing growing community pressure on this issue, Arizona Governor Doug Ducey signed HB2706 into law on April 20, 2022, making it illegal for Arizona public and charter schools to prevent Native American students from wearing regalia, such as eagle feathers and plumes, at graduation ceremonies.

 When she heard about the new law, Larissa was “elated” at how this change would benefit future graduates.
 Her father Bryan Waln (Rosebud Sioux) also wondered why some educators would prefer court to working cooperatively with students and families on this issue.
 “It should not have taken legislation to allow Tribal citizens to wear regalia at graduations in Arizona,” said Larissa’s father.
 “I never thought we’d ever have to protest and bring a lawsuit to protect our rights, but we did.”

-NARF hopes a favorable ruling in the appeals court will help Native American graduates nationwide.
+NARF hopes that a favorable ruling in court will help Native American graduates nationwide.
 Each year, educational institutions across the country single out hopeful Native American students like Larissa from participating in their graduation ceremonies due to non-inclusive policies.

 “Educators that choose to insist Native American students cannot wear ceremonial regalia like eagle feathers and plumes at graduation perpetuate the sad history of forced assimilation of Native youth,” said Campbell, referring to boarding school policies in the U.S. “You should not have to disavow your religion, your culture, or your traditions to celebrate academic achievement with your classmates.”